 Viair 40047 400P-RV Automatic Portable Compressor Kit

 Probably one of the more expensive items we’ve bought for our LTV, but it’s something we feel we need to carry onboard to keep our tire properly inflated.
 It works great with our dually valve extensions and a gauge calculates the air pressure as you’re putting it in, so no need to constantly remove it to check pressure with a standard air pressure gauge.
 It comes with hoses plenty long enough to reach all our tires.
-It’s a bit pricy, but it’s rugged, durable and well made.
+It’s a bit pricey, but it’s rugged, durable and well made.
 I love that everything is contained in a well constructed bag.

 Slime 1034-A T-Handle Tire Plug Kit